Wramberg/TerminalView/README.md

 There are currently no syntax-files provided with the plugin so users must create their own.
 Note that any colors set by shell (except the black/white default) override colors set by the syntax highlighting.

+## Project switching and ST3 restarts
+When switching projects or restarting ST3 the plugin restarts all terminals views.
+Unfortunately, there is no obvious way of restoring earlier sessions so the views are completely reset.

 ## Future development
 Development is performed ad-hoc and current plans include: